mbleron/ExcelTable/README.md

 ExcelTable is a pipelined table interface to read an Excel file (.xlsx or .xlsm) as if it were an external table.
 It is entirely implemented in PL/SQL using an object type (for the ODCI routines) and a package supporting the core functionalities.

+> As of version 1.2, a streaming implementation is available for better scalability on large files.
+> This feature requires the server-side Java VM.

 ## Bug tracker

 Found bugs?
 I'm sure there are...